-The verdict followed a nine-day trial against John Crane, Inc., which was the sole defendant remaining of more than 50 she and her husband initially named as defendants after he was first diagnosed with the deadly cancer in 2013.
+The verdict followed a nine-day trial against John Crane, Inc., which was the sole defendant remaining of more than 50 she and her husband initially named as defendants after he was first diagnosed with terminal cancer in 2013.
 He died just four months later.
 After his death, wrongful death claims were added to the litigation.

 The plaintiff alleged the decedent was exposed to the airborne fibers while working on boilers in Navy ships.
 Specifically, the gaskets, made by defendant John Crane, Inc., contained asbestos.
 Even the packing material in which the gaskets were shipped had asbestos in them.